louieluuu/auto-shopping-list/README.md

 # Auto Shopping List

-Auto Shopping List is an automation script that web scrapes prices, stores them in a database, and e-mails sales to the user.
+Auto Shopping List is an automation script that web scrapes prices of products, stores them in a database, and e-mails sales to the user.
 Upon initialization, the database retains price history of the items you specify, and can be used to inform purchase decisions in a fashion similar to [camelcamelcamel](https://www.camelcamelcamel.ca/).

 Built with Python, Selenium, and SQLite.